 Formally, the equilibrium measure of the dynamics \eqref{eq:Phip3} for $p=4$ is the measure on Schwartz distributions associated to Bosonic Euclidean quantum field theory.
-The construction of this measure was one of the main achievements of constructive field theory; see the articles \cite{EO, Feldman, FO, GJ, Glimm} and references therein.
+This can also be justified rigorously, see \cite{Konstantin}.
+The construction of this measure was a major achievement of constructive field theory; see the articles \cite{EO, Feldman, FO, GJ, Glimm} and references therein.
 In two spatial dimensions, the equation \eqref{eq:Phip3} was treated in \cite{AR91, DPD03, Phi42global}.
 For $d \ge 4$, one does not expect to be able to obtain any non-trivial scaling limit, see \cite{Frohlich,Aizenman,Brydges}.

 Another reason why the dynamical $\Phi^4_3$ is interesting is that it is expected to describe the $3$D Ising model with Glauber dynamics and Kac interactions near critical temperature (as conjectured in \cite{GLP99}).
 In fact, the one dimensional version of this result was shown in \cite{BPRS93} at the critical temperature.
 The two dimensional case is more difficult, as the equation itself requires renormalisation.
 It was shown recently in \cite{Ising2d} that the $2$D Kac-Ising model does rescale to $\Phi^4_2$ near critical temperature, and the renormalisation constant has a nice interpretation as the shift of critical temperature from its mean field value.
 See also the article \cite{Simon} which however required a two-step procedure to obtain $\Phi^4_2$ from an Ising model.